Documentation Index

 • specify the unit of measurement to which the values refer;

-• define the technical description of the metric, for instance data format, sampling frequency, publishing policy.
-You do this leveraging the Console feature Project Notes.
+• define the technical description of the metric, for instance, data format, sampling frequency, and publishing policy.

 Data Export

-In the DPS, users can use the Data Export widget, where they will be able to easily export the Raw Data generated by the connected products they are authorized to see.
+In the DPS, from the Data Management page, users can easily download the Raw Data generated by the connected products they are authorized to see.

-In the DPS, third-parties can be managed by using the concept of Partner.
+In the DPS, a third party can be managed by using the concept of Data Recipient.

-A Partner can be manually registered by the organization back-office, or you can enable self-registration.
+A Data Recipient can be manually registered by the organization's back office, or if enabled, they can use self-registration.

-By enabling self-registration, you allow third parties to register themselves in the DPS.
+By enabling self-registration, you allow Data Recipients to register themselves in the DPS.

 Here are the main steps of the self-registration process:

-1. A third party wishes to access customer data and provide additional services to the DPS customers.
+1. A Data Recipient wishes to access customer data and provide additional services to the DPS customers.

-2. From the DPS login page, a third-party manager can initiate a self-registration process.
+2. From the DPS login page, a Data Recipient manager can initiate a self-registration process.

-3. During the registration, the third-party user must provide details such as company name, company size (SME or LE), contact information, and any other relevant information.
+3. During the user registration, the user must provide details such as company name, company size (SME or LE), contact information, and any other relevant information.

 To complete registration, the user must also accept the application's agreements, which include the general terms of service, privacy policy, and any additional agreements required by the organization.